-The total OPEB liability in the June 30, 2022 and 2021 actuarial valuations were determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the June 30, 2023 and 2022 actuarial valuations were determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-Inflation 2.25% Salary increases Graded salary ranges from 3.44 to 8.72 percent based on Healthcare cost trend rates age, including inflation, averaging 4 percent.
-8.37% for pre-65 in 2022 (7.36% in 2021), decreasing annually over a 7 year period to an ultimate rate of 4.50%.
-8.99% for post-65 in 2022 (7.32% in 2021), decreasing annually over an 8 year period to an ultimate rate of 4.50%.
+Salary increases Graded salary ranges from 3.44 to 8.72 percent based on age, including inflation, averaging 4 percent.
+Healthcare cost trend rates 10.3% for pre-65 in 2023 (8.37% in 2022), decreasing annually over a 11 year period to an ultimate rate of 4.50%.
+12.4% for post-65 in 2023 (8.99% in 2022), decreasing annually over an 11 year period to an ultimate rate of 4.50%.
 Retiree's share of benefit- related costs Members are required to make monthly contributions in order to maintain their coverage.
 For the purpose of this valuation a weighted average has been used with weights derived from the current distribution of members among plans offered.

-Unless noted otherwise, the actuarial demographic assumptions used in the June 30, 2022, valuations were the same as those employed in the July 1, 2021 Pension Actuarial Valuation of the Tennessee Consolidated Retirement System (TCRS).
+Unless noted otherwise, the actuarial demographic assumptions used in the June 30, 2023, valuations were the same as those employed in the July 1, 2021 Pension Actuarial Valuation of the Tennessee Consolidated Retirement System (TCRS).
 These assumptions were developed by TCRS based on the results of an actuarial experience study for the period July 1, 2016 - June 30, 2020.
 The demographic assumptions were adjusted to more closely reflect actual and expected future experience.
 Mortality tables are used to measure the probabilities of participants dying before and after retirement.
 The mortality rates employed in this valuation are taken from the PUB-2010 Headcount-Weighted Employee mortality table for General Employees for non-disabled pre-retirement mortality, with mortality improvement projected generationally with MP-2020 from 2010 .
 Post-retirement tables are Headcount-Weighted Below Median Healthy Annuitant and adjusted with a 6% load for males and a 14% load for females, projected generationally from 2010 with MP-2020.
 Mortality rates for impaired lives are the same as those used by TCRS and are taken from a gender distinct table published in the IRS Ruling 96-7 for disabled lives with a 10% load, projected generationally from 2018 with MP-2020.